-The Georgia Military College literary magazine is a compilation of student, faculty, and staff writing and art.
+The Georgia Military College art and literary magazine is a compilation of student, faculty, and staff writing and art.
 It is published yearly under the aegis of the Humanities Division.
 Students from all of the GMC campuses are encouraged to submit their work, join the staff, and enjoy the imaginative variety of student creations when Reflections is printed each spring.
-For the 2004-2005 publications, submissions should be made by February to Susan Isaac (478-445-1469 or sisaac@gmc.cc.ga.us) in the Humanities Department at GMC, Milledgeville Campus.
-Ask the Humanities Coordinator on your campus for submission guidelines and assistance.
+For submission guidelines and assistance, please refer to the Humanities Chair or the Humanities Coordinator on your campus.